ylando2/OpenCart-in-scheme/readme.md

 ```
 The result will be put in a hash table with the controller name as a key.

-OpenCart does lazy class loading and it run one program for every request, but it is not the Scheme way so we should use one program with a thread pool instead.

 I will try to use chicken scheme and cgi.
 If I will have deployment problem I will move to Kawa scheme and jetty.

 I want to start working on this open source project myself.
 Do you have any suggestions?
 If you do, contact me my email is: ylando2@gmail.com